syntaxwhisper/music-library-guide/README.md

 Advantages:

-* everything remains inside a single file.
+* everything remains inside a single file
-* lyrics travel with the audio file.
+* lyrics travel with the audio file
-* no additional files are required.
+* no additional files are required

 Disadvantages:

-* updating lyrics requires modifying the audio file.
+* updating lyrics requires modifying the audio file
-* some applications provide limited support for embedded lyrics.
+* some applications provide limited support for embedded lyrics
-* inspecting and editing lyrics manually can be less convenient.
+* inspecting and editing lyrics manually can be less convenient

 > [!NOTE]
 > For FLAC files, lyrics are typically stored in the `LYRICS` tag for unsynchronized text and `SYNCEDLYRICS` for synchronized content.
 Support for these tags varies across applications: not all players that display external `.lrc` files also support embedded synchronized lyrics.
 This is one practical reason why external files tend to offer better interoperability.